sa2483/INFO-5940-Codespace/README.md

 ## Troubleshooting
 - The Jupyter extension should install automatically.
 If you still cannot select a Python kernel on Jupyter Notebook: Go to the left sidebar >> **Extensions** >> search for **Jupyter** >> reload window (or reinstall it).

+Text File Upload Feature
+Added a Streamlit upload section that allows users to:
+- Upload one or more `.txt` files.
+- See confirmation and a short preview of each file’s contents.
+This prepares the app for chunking and retrieval in later steps.